peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- object is converted to JSON with <code>ToJSONString</code>, then the JSON is converted back to CBOR with this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.</p>
+ object is converted to JSON with <code>ToJSONString</code>, then the JSON is converted back to CBOR with this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not available in JSON, such as integers in map keys.</p>

 **Parameters:**